yusufsn/local-repo/README.md

 # local-repo

-Test of git repositoryThis repository is just for fun
+Test of git repository.
+This repository is just for fun.